 For many at-risk teens, a single book can create a breakthrough that changes the course of their lives.
 The Library Foundation supports free books and author visits for teens and children in our community’s low-performing middle and high schools.

-Gifts to The Library Foundation ensure that thousands of teens who live in poverty can receive their own copy of an author’s book to keep.
+Gifts to The Library Foundation ensure that thousands of teens can receive their own copy of an author’s book to keep.
 For many, it will be the first book they personally own and read cover to cover.
 The library helps teachers and students prepare for authors’ visits with librarian-designed study guides for in-classroom discussion and exploration.
 The opportunity to meet an author, and converse with him or her in person, can be an inspiring, life-changing event.